 According to the American Association for Justice, below are the nation’s worst insurance companies in regard to claim denial:

 - State Farm

 Whether the injuries may appear to be minor or catastrophic, everyone that has been injured in an accident deserves to be treated fairly and compensated for damages.
 This is why having a personal injury attorney fight for you is critical.

 Our No-Fee Promise

 We offer free initial consultations, and finance all costs of litigation.
 You pay nothing until we obtain a favorable settlement or verdict on your behalf.
 Pursue justice without worrying about price obligations.
-Cantor Injury Lawyers wants you to experience a positive recovery from your accident.
+Hirsch & Lyon Accident Law wants you to experience a positive recovery from your accident.
 We know that legal pursuits can be expensive, so we help cover the costs upfront.
 If you are already a victim of an accident, you should not have to be a victim of the legal process as well!